 Housed in the historic neighbourhood of Chinatown, this luxurious new hotel has a limited amount of guest rooms – so you’re ensured an intimate experience full of personalised touches.
-There are three types of rooms and five kinds of suites available – but if you want to experience opulence, opt for the Duxton Duplex Suite, a two-storey loft with magnificent living space on the first floor and a bed and bath on the second.
+There are three types of rooms and five kinds of suites available – but if you want to experience opulence, opulence, opt for the Duxton Duplex Suite, a two-storey loft with magnificent living space on the first floor and a bed and bath on the second.
 Guest perks include tours, workshops on Chinese tea, yoga classes in the morning, an in-house medicinal herbal dispensary and traditional Chinese medicine consultations by a TCM master with decades of experience.
-Following consultation, guests receive two complimentary tinctures from him daily with formulations that help to promote general wellbeing of both mind and body.
+Following consultation, guests receive two complimentary tinctures from him daily with formulations that help to promote the general wellbeing of both mind and body.
 The focus on the body and health carries on to the hotel's on-site restaurant too.
 Yellow Pot offers a range of Chinese sharing plates made with sauces that are prepared from scratch and free from any preservatives.
-From $267 a night.

 The crown jewel of the Marina Bay basin, the Fullerton Bay is beautiful in its own right, but also offers a fabulous panorama.
 The main lobby is located in the historic Clifford Pier and boasts beautiful, dramatic arches.
 All the rooms promise a view, but the Bay View categories are sublime.
 Thanks to floor-to-ceiling windows (and bathtubs that face the marina), you get to experience the bay's changing faces: glittery and resplendent at night, and a beautiful vision to wake up to.
 And did we mention that Fullerton Bay has the best pillow menu ever, with eclectic choices such as buckwheat pillows and jade-lined ones?
-The hotel is mere minutes from major attractions like the Merlion and Esplanade, but set aside quality time to laze by the pool and soak up the nightscape.
+The hotel is mere minutes from major attractions like the Merlion and the Esplanade, but set aside quality time to laze by the pool and soak up the nightscape.